threema-ch/threema-web/README.md

 [![License](https://img.shields.io/badge/License-AGPLv3-blue.svg)](https://github.com/threema-ch/threema-web/blob/master/LICENSE.txt)
 [![Docker Image](https://img.shields.io/badge/docker%20image-threema%2Fthreema--web-yellow.svg)](https://hub.docker.com/r/threema/threema-web)

+> :warning: **Note:** Threema Web is in maintenance mode while we are working on a new
+> solution that should resolve some of the long-standing issues we were having
+> with Threema Web.
+We will still do regular maintenance and fix critical bugs,
+> but for now there will be no major new features or non-critical bugfixes.
+> See https://github.com/threema-ch/threema-web/pull/996 for more details.

 Threema Web is a web client for Threema, a privacy-focussed end-to-end encrypted mobile messenger hosted and developed in Switzerland.
 With Threema Web, you can use Threema on your Desktop without compromising security.